jsheroes/cluj-javascripters.github.io/_posts/2016-11-28-week-in-review.md

 The energy was there, the community responded, and we ended up having an amazing day.
 Lots of interesting talks and a full room throughout the day.

 It ended with a great panel discussion on the future of JavaScript, participants bringing interesting perspectives on the topic.
-As well, we had a prize consisting in a yearly subscription from [Egghead.io](https://egghead.io/) and we offered it for the best question for the pannel.
+As well, we had a prize consisting in a yearly subscription from [Egghead.io](https://egghead.io/) and we offered it for the best question for the panel.

 ### 2. Trainings - quite a lot of them